Every November, the Microsoft Deferred Compensation Plan (DCP) opens for enrollment and salary deferral elections for the upcoming year.

-The longer the distributions are deferred, the greater the tax benefit but the more risk you take on.
-Next, let’s take a look at how to quantify that risk.
+The longer the distributions are deferred, the greater the tax benefit, but the more risk you take.
+So next, let’s look at how to quantify that risk.

 What’s the Risk of the Microsoft Deferred Compensation Plan?

 As a non-qualified deferred compensation plan, your DCP account is, by rule, an unsecured liability of Microsoft.
-Meaning if Microsoft goes bankrupt, you could lose part, a majority, or all, of your balance in this account.
-By participating, you become a creditor of your employer—and lower in priority to any creditor whose loan is secured by the company’s assets.
+This means that if Microsoft goes bankrupt, you could lose part, a majority, or all of your balance in this account.
+By participating, you become a creditor of your employer—and lower in priority than any creditor whose loan is secured by the company’s assets.

 This is the primary risk and the main drawback of participating in the Plan.

-So how do you think about assessing this risk in order to capture the potential benefits?
+So, how do you think about assessing this risk to capture potential benefits?

 We like to think about this in terms of factors specific to Microsoft and factors specific to your personal situation.

-The key question here is how likely is it that Microsoft will default on its deferred compensation obligations, and what’s the magnitude of the default if so.
+The key question here is how likely it is that Microsoft will default on its deferred compensation obligations and the magnitude of the default if so.